 - Space heaters are permitted only when provided by College staff after it has been determined that this equipment is necessary.

-- Temporary electrical lights, including Holiday lights, as well as halogen lights pose a severe fire safety hazard and are prohibited from all campus residences.
+- Temporary electrical lights, including Holiday lights, as well as halogen lights pose a severe fire safety hazard and are prohibited from inside and outside of all campus residences.